yigitkg/eDocuments/README.md

 **Pagination**: Navigate between different pages of invoices using the pagination component.

 **Log Out**: You can log out from the application, which will erase the login cookie and secure your session

+##  Code Structure
+**LoginForm.jsx**: This component renders the login form and handles login functionality.

+**cookies.js**: Contains helper functions to set, get, and erase browser cookies.

+**authService.js**: Simulates an authentication service.
+This is where the login logic resides.

+**App.jsx**: The main component of the application.
+It manages user authentication and routes.
+Future Enhancement